sbonnecarrere/symfony-docs/routing.rst

 * blog_list: ``/blog/{page}`` will match ``/blog/*``;
 * blog_show: ``/blog/{slug}`` will *also* match ``/blog/*``.

+Beware, in the example below the '*' doesn't mean nothing or something with slashes (if trailing slashes are not configured).

 When two routes match the same URL, the *first* route that's loaded wins.
 Unfortunately, that means that ``/blog/yay-routing`` will match the ``blog_list``.
 No good!